 See how to sew quilt binding: first, how to bind a quilt, a mug rug, a potholder, and how to sew mitered corners.
-Everything you need to know to make it easy!
+You'll also find out how long your binding strips should be, what is the best quilt binding width, and what is my favorite, easiest way to attach quilt binding.
+Everything you need to know to make quilt binding easy!

 First things first.
 While you might know the binding can be cut either on the bias or on the grain, this is a tutorial to make a straight-grain binding.